medialab/sandcrawler/SPECS.md

 As both the crawler and the task class are event emitters, it should be quite easy to hook on their lifecycle to provide reusable logic to them.

-Here is my proposition on how we might implement reusable logic:
+Here is my proposition on how reusable logic might be implemented:

 #### Proposition